-Intimidation uses fear to coerce the enemy into or deter him from action.
-Effective intimidation tactics can cause the enemy to position his systems and assets less aggressively, make him reluctant to employ his assets, or force him to adopt complex emission control plans.
+Intimidation uses fear to coerce the enemy into or deter him/her from action.
+Effective intimidation tactics can cause the enemy to position systems and assets less aggressively, make the enemy reluctant to employ assets, or force the enemy to adopt complex emission control plans.
 Intimidation tactics can include aggressive reconnaissance, surveillance, and location; quick, destructive reactions; and effective deception.
-The enemy's reluctance to employ his air defense systems allows friendly aircrews to use optimum tactics without undue restriction.
+The enemy's reluctance to employ air defense systems allows friendly aircrews to use optimum tactics without undue restriction.